 As I so often do, I was reading a book that mentioned steak soup, so I had to go find a recipe for it and give it a try.
-I change the recipe some. 🙂 The original recipe just had you cook the mushrooms with the onion, and I thought it would be better to cook the mushrooms separately as I do for Beef Bourginoun.
+Of course I had to change the recipe a little. 🙂 The original recipe just had you cook the mushrooms with the onion, and I thought it would be better to cook the mushrooms separately as I do for Beef Bourginoun.
 So the first step with mushrooms is how Julia Child sautes mushrooms.
 Has to be good, right?

 My husband says this may be his favorite soup ever!

 *Note: You can substitute another medium-bodied beer or even a stout for the ale in this recipe.
 I wouldn’t recommend an IPA beer.
 You could also substitue additional beef stock if you don’t want the alcohol.

 3 tablespoons unsalted butter, divided